nollenr/ucc-metadata-demo/README.md

 ```
 - Be sure the 4 terminals are available to view!
 - Once the "alter table" is submitted, look at the Database UI

+## On the Database UI
+GO to Metrics / SQL Dashboard, and scroll down to "SQL Statements 99th Percentile and 90th Percentile".
+Drag in to the time in question!